 Halos around Light – The presence of the cloudy film on the lens sometimes causes diffraction of light that enters the eye.
 This causes luminescent halos, often in different colors, to appear when viewing sources of light.

 Change in Color Perception – As a cataract advances, the protein that forms the cloudy film on the lens may turn yellow or brown.
 This may cause light entering the eye to be perceived as an altered hue.

 Double Vision in One Eye – A common symptom of the early stages of a cataract is double vision in one eye.
 Not every cataract patient experienced this symptom, only those suffering from a particular type of cataract.
 Also, several other eye conditions may cause double vision, but cataract is amongst the few which causes it only in one eye.

 Frequently Needing Stronger Glasses – If you find that you frequently need to increase your contact or glasses strength, this could be an indication that you have cataracts.
 Rapidly changing eyes could be signs of other conditions as well.
 Whether it is cataracts or something else, it is important to see a doctor if your prescription needs are frequently changing.

 Ultimately, having cataracts may interfere with your ability to carry out simple everyday activities and without treatment, cataracts may lead to permanent blindness.
 Fortunately, cataracts are easily treated with surgery.
-To learn more, contact Rosenbaum Eye and Laser Center at 517-393-2020 or website to schedule an examination with Dr. Rosenbaum.
+To learn more, contact Rosenbaum Eye and Laser Center at 517-393-2020 or website to schedule an examination with Our Doctors.